On the limit configuration of four species strongly competing systems: Main results and proofs

 On the boundary of the unit disk

 Denoting by \(\theta_0\in (\pi/2,\pi): \cos(\theta_0)=-3/4\), we have

-Hence \(\Phi\) is admissible and the unique critical point of \(\psi_a\) is \((-5/4,0)\) which does not belong to \(D\).
+Hence \(\Phi=|\Phi^a|\) is admissible and the unique critical point of \(\psi_a\) is \((-5/4,0)\) which does not belong to \(D\).
 Conditions which ensure the existence of critical points for solutions of two dimensional elliptic equation are given in \cite{w} and \cite{a}. \end{remark}

-\boss The unique critical point is always a saddle point, since harmonic functions in \(D\) assume local maximum or local minimum only on the boundary of the ball.
-If \(x^0\) is an internal critical point then, in a neighborhood of \(x^0\), the level line \(\left\{x\in D: \psi_a(x)=\psi_a(x^0)\right\}\) is made by \(2\) simple arcs intersecting in \(x^0\) (see \cite[Remark 1.2]{a}). \eoss
+\boss Recall that all the critical points of \(\psi_a\) in \(D\) are always saddle points, since harmonic functions in \(D\) assume local maximum or local minimum only on the boundary of the ball.
+If \(x_0\) is an internal critical point then, in a neighborhood of \(x_0\), the level line \(\left\{x\in D: \psi_a(x)=\psi_a(x^0)\right\}\) is made by \(2\) simple arcs intersecting in \(x_0\) (see \cite[Remark 1.2]{a}). \eoss

 \begin{proposition} Let \(\Phi\) be an admissible datum.
 If the set \(\mathcal{S}\) contains a function \(U\) with a 4-point \(a_U\) in \(\overline{D}\) then \(U=|\psi_a|\), where \(\psi_a\) is the harmonic function such that \(\psi_a=\phi^a= \sum_{j=1}^4 (-1)^j\phi_j\) on \(\partial D\). \end{proposition}